The DeanBeat: What to expect at the surreal CES 2021

 The event will take place via Microsoft Teams.
 When it comes to things like augmented reality glasses, AR veteran Tom Emrich thinks it will be a long road to devices that we can wear all day on our heads that will be just as comfortable and form-fitting as eyeglasses.
 Facebook has talked about launching such a device in 2021, but I don’t expect to see it at CES.
 I do, however, expect to see smaller companies try to move ahead with their AR and virtual reality technologies.
 Smart homes, smart buildings, and smart gadgets will be the norm.

-Yesterday, at the Showstoppers Japan preview event, Vanguard Industries showed off a pet that looked like a furry worm, dubbed a Moflin, designed to can give you emotional relief.
+Yesterday, at the Showstoppers Japan preview event, Vanguard Industries showed off a pet that looked like a furry worm, dubbed a Moflin.
+It’s designed to can give you emotional relief.
 The palm-sized pet has no eyes but it makes cute sounds like a small animal, and it shows affection.
 Health and wellness will be a lot higher on the radar, given the state of the world.
 We will see more devices that target older people, like Triple W’s DFree product, a smaller second-generation wearable device that uses ultrasound to measure a senior’s bladder fullness and help the person control incontinence better.

 I’ve seen some demos under embargo and I’m looking forward to seeing cool projection technologies, innovative laptops that can make working from home easier, and networking devices that can protect your home from hacking attempts.
 We’ll see sleep aids, smart fall detection sensors for the elderly, Sony TVs with “cognitive processors” designed for the way we see and hear, cool projection technologies, a virtual hotel concierge that speaks tons of languages, and a new pinball machine from Stern Pinball.
 You can browse through a bunch of press releases already here.

 Keynote speakers include Verizon CEO Hans Vestberg (Monday at 3:30 p.m.) in the kickoff address for the show.
 Mary Barra, CEO of General Motors, will speaker at 6 a.m.
 Pacific on Tuesday (did I mention you can watch replays?).
-Advanced micro Devices CEO Lisa Su will speak on Wednesday.
+Advanced Micro Devices CEO Lisa Su will speak on Wednesday.
 Best Buy CEO Corie Barry and Microsoft president Brad Smith will also speak on Wednesday, and Walmart CEO Doug McMillon will speak on Thursday.
 We’ll miss out on parties this year, but Pepcom and Showstoppers will have their digital product showcases on Monday.

 Some celebrities will be present.
 TV personality and producer Ryan Seacrest will moderate a fireside chat with singer and songwriter Dua Lipa on Tuesday, and Billie Eilish will sing at 4 p.m.
 Pacific time on Tuesday.
 That may help people feel like they’re seeing something special, which is what the in-person event does so well.